 Truth be told, I didn’t grow up, or even go to college, with the intention of working in fashion.
 Unlike most of the other kids in Baton Rouge, Louisiana (where I’m from), I didn’t play sports.
-I was a theatre kid.
+I was a theater kid.
 That’s not to say I wasn’t interested in fashion.
 I spent many hours at the mall and reading fashion magazines from the get-go, but given that it was the early ages of the internet back then (yep, I’m already dating myself), that was as far as my interest in fashion reached at the time.
-So, long story short, I went off to college in Pittsburgh, got a degree in musical theatre, and moved to New York City quickly after graduation.
-After doing the wide-eyed aspiring actress thing for a couple of years, I realised that my childhood dream wasn’t exactly all that I’d hoped it would be IRL.
+So, long story short, I went off to college in Pittsburgh, got a degree in musical theater, and moved to New York City quickly after graduation.
+After doing the wide-eyed aspiring actress thing for a couple of years, I realized that my childhood dream wasn’t exactly all that I’d hoped it would be IRL.
 Stay with me here…

 Toward the end of a 12-hour day as an entertainment industry assistant, circa 2013.

 Long story short part two, I began interning for film and TV casting directors in New York before deciding to move to Los Angeles to seek full-time employment in the entertainment industry, which I felt aligned with my background and degree, at least somewhat.
 I landed a job as the second assistant to a talent manager and then the executive assistant to the president of a television studio.
 If I do say so myself, I was a very good assistant, but I was having trouble seeing beyond that.
 It’s beyond difficult to get promoted in the entertainment industry, especially if you lack a clear vision of what you want to do.

 Taken on my last day of work as an entertainment assistant, circa April 2014.